Vauxoo/design-themes/README.md

 	git clone git@github.com:Vauxoo/design-themes.git
 	`

-2. Create your own branch:
+2. Create your own branch.

 	`
 	git checkout -b 8.0-your_new_feature_theme
 	`

-3. Push
+3. Push your first change branch to know you start to work on.

+	`
+	git push -u origin 8.0-your_new_feature_theme
+	`

 First Adding your corporative colors:
 ---